PixelCons/PixelCons-Contracts/README.md

 # PixelCons-Contracts
-Flattened Contract Code

-These are the flattened versions of the two main PixelCons contracts that were used during deployment
+These are the flattened versions of the two main PixelCons contracts that were used during deployment.
+The full contract code can still be found in the main **PixelCons-Core** project